We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Bottom Line: Kefir contains the probiotic Lactobacillus kefiri, and the carbohydrate kefiran, both of which can protect against harmful bacteria.
+Kefir contains the probiotic Lactobacillus kefiri and the carbohydrate kefiran, both of which protect against harmful bacteria.

-It is especially common among elderly women, and dramatically raises the risk of fractures.
+Osteoporosis is characterized by deterioration of bone tissue and is a major concern in Western countries.
+It is especially common among older women and dramatically raises the risk of fractures.

-Kefir made from full-fat dairy is not only a great source of calcium, but also vitamin K2.
-This nutrient plays a central role in calcium metabolism, and supplementing with it has been shown to reduce the risk of fractures by as much as 81% (12, 13).
+Full fat kefir is not only a great source of calcium but also vitamin K2 — which plays a central role in calcium metabolism.
+Supplementing with K2 has been shown to reduce your risk of fractures by as much as 81% (

-Recent animal studies have shown that kefir can increase calcium absorption by bone cells.
-This leads to improved bone density, which should help prevent fractures (14).
+Recent animal studies associate kefir with increased calcium absorption in bone cells.
+This leads to improved bone density, which should help prevent fractures (

-Kefir made from dairy is an excellent source of calcium.
-In the case of full-fat dairy, it also contains vitamin K2.
+Kefir made from dairy is an excellent source of calcium, and full-fat dairy kefir also contains vitamin K2.
 These nutrients have major benefits for bone health.

-One study found that kefir extract reduced the number of human breast cancer cells by 56%, compared with only 14% for yogurt extract (18).
+One older study found that kefir extract reduced the number of human breast cancer cells by 56%, compared with only 14% for yogurt extract (

-Probiotics such as kefir can help restore the balance of friendly bacteria in the gut.
+Probiotics such as kefir can help restore the balance of friendly bacteria in your gut.

-For this reason, kefir may be useful if you have problems with digestion.
+For this reason, kefir may be useful if you have trouble with digestion.

-Bottom Line: Probiotics like kefir can treat several forms of diarrhea.
-They can also lead to major improvements in various digestive diseases.
+Probiotics like kefir can treat several forms of diarrhea.
+They can also lead to improvements in various digestive conditions.